outscale/COGNAC/README.md

 The script uses a file called osc-api.json, which represents the OpenAPI specification in JSON format.
 For the Outscale API, the YAML source is converted to JSON using yq.

-When generating API calls, COGNAC assumes that the OpenAPI file contains components named CallRequest.
+When generating API calls, COGNAC by default assumes that the OpenAPI file contains components named CallRequest.
 For example, if the API has a call named `CreatePony`, the corresponding component should be located at `#/components/schemas/CreatePonyRequest`.

+You can change the suffix of functions using `./configure --function-suffix FUNCTION_SUFFIX`

 *Note: There are two versions of yq: one written in Python and one in Go.
 The default version depends on your distribution.
 On Arch-based distributions, the Python version is typically the default, whereas on Debian-based distributions, the Go version is default.
 COGNAC supports both, but to use the Go version, you need to pass `--yq-go` to `./configure`.*